Normal Amsler Grid appearance.

 “Wet” AMD is the most common reason people with dry AMD lose vision.
 This happens when an eye with dry AMD develops scar tissue growth under the center of the retina (called the macula), causing damage that destroys the macula and central, sharp vision.
 Without macular vision, your ability to read, recognize faces, and drive may be lost.

 If you have “dry” AMD, Retinal Protective Therapy TM (RPT) can reduce the risk of vision loss in dry AMD.
 The Age-Related Eye Disease Study (AREDS) showed that vitamins can reduce the risk of visual loss in dry AMD by about 4% per year.
-Recent studies suggest that RPT can reduce your risk of visual loss by as much as 95-98%, or more, per year.
+Recent studies suggest that RPT can reduce your risk of visual loss by more than 90%, or more, per year.
 At the same time, RPT improves indoor vision, making it easier to read and watch TV.

 If you have “wet” AMD, RPT can help in several important ways.
 As you know, drugs injected into the eye are the primary treatment for wet AMD.
 RPT helps these drugs work better.
 What does this mean?
 Real-world data indicates that RPT can decrease the number of injections needed by 40% or more.
 By decreasing the number of injections, RPT can reduce the risks of vision-threatening complications of injections, such as macular atrophy, infection and glaucoma.

-Studies have shown that the effects of RPT in AMD tend to wear off in 6-9 months.
-Therefore, o maintain maximum treatment benefits, patients with AMD should consider RPT every 3-4 months.
+Studies have shown that the effects of RPT in AMD tend to wear off and return to pre-treatment levels in about 6-9 months.
+Therefore, to maintain maximum treatment benefits to minimize your risks of vision loss from AMD, patients with AMD should consider RPT every 3-4 months.